AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 Your target for Release Punctuality days is zero.

 If your release puntuality is a significant issue, and your Intended release date does not follow a regular cadence, one month per release for example, then your first step should be to agree on and target a reasonable cadence of release, if possible.
 Irregular release cadence can be a significant contributor to missed release dates.
+This is because hitting a release date is a behaviour learned; and it is worth learning this behaviour before progressing on to more ambitious ways of working.

-A resistance for more ambitious release dates, say, even monthly (although some may find this target amusing, many organisations regard this as reasonble, and even hard to achieve) is justified commonly by 'insuffient time to build a set of features', or 'lengthy and onorous regression cycles'.
+A resistance for more ambitious release dates, say, even monthly (although some may find this target amusing, many organisations regard this as reasonble, and even hard to achieve) is justified commonly by the exucse of 'insuffient time to build a set of features'.
+Another excuse is that 'lengthy and onorous regression cycles' are too cumbersome.
 Interestingly, some teams resist due to the belief that more time is needed to ensure a quality release.
-Fortunately, there exists a robust positive correlation between a swift release cadence and release quality.
+Fortunately, there exists a robust positive correlation between a regular and timely release cadence and release quality.
 Frequent releases facilitate constant testing and reduce code churn per release, leading to improved overall quality.
-Continuing this discussion will often end up with an understanding that greater investment in automated tests and more investment in deployment environments that are conducive to reliable testing (recreatable, emulative of production) is necessary.
+A discussion on this topic with your peers will often end up with an understanding that greater investment in automated tests and more investment in deployment environments that are conducive to reliable testing (recreatable, emulative of production) is necessary.

 #### Regression test cycle time
 It's not uncommon to observe regression test cycles lasting for several days, extending to over a week or more.
 This prolonged duration is often a compounded result of low *Environmental Efficiency* (as explained earlier).

 A protracted regression test cycle is not indicative of a high performing team.
 Several factors contribute to this, including the likelihood that developers are committing untested code and features while regression testing is ongoing.
-Also, bugs identified and fixed during the regression cycle may not undergo thorough testing.
+Also, bugs identified and then fixed during the regression cycle may not undergo thorough testing.
 Additionally, an extended regression test cycle points to inadequacies in the breadth, robustness, or trustworthiness of automated tests, and likely a complete lack of performance tests.
 Notably, the risk of human error during regression testing increases with the duration of the cycle.
-For a large product, I like to target the maximum time for a manual regression test cycle per person as less than half a day.
+For a large product, I like to target the maximum time of one half day for one person for a manual regression test cycle.

 _Metric: What is the duration of the regression test cycle for your product(s)?_